The official blog of the Lung Institute.

 - Black lung — Also referred to as coal worker’s pneumoconiosis, this occupational lung disease most commonly affects miners and other workers who inhale coal dust on a regular basis.

 All of these conditions fall under the pneumoconiosis umbrella, which is a broad term for interstitial lung diseases that occur as a result of mineral dust inhalation.
 While these conditions are not curable, there are many treatment options available for those affected.
 Some of the most common traditional treatments include medications, oxygen therapy and lifestyle changes such as quitting smoking.

-At the Lung Institute, we offer an innovative and natural treatment option for pneumoconiosis: stem cell therapy.
-Using a patient’s own stem cells, we are able to potentially help reduce inflammation in the lungs, slow the progression of the disease and improve the patient’s overall quality of life.
+At the Lung Institute, we offer an innovative and natural treatment option for pneumoconiosis: cellular therapy.
+Using a patient’s own cells, we are able to potentially help reduce inflammation in the lungs, slow the progression of the disease and improve the patient’s overall quality of life.

-If you have been diagnosed with pneumoconiosis as a result of breathing metal dust and would like to learn more about stem cell therapy as an alternative form of treatment, call the Lung Institute today at (800) 729-3065.
+If you have been diagnosed with pneumoconiosis as a result of breathing metal dust and would like to learn more about cellular therapy as an alternative form of treatment, call the Lung Institute today at (800) 729-3065.